FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_config.md

 # In the directory where the script is executed, two new files are generated, similar to the other versions
 ls solcJ*
 solcJ-0.6.10.1.jar solcJ-0.6.tar.gz
-# will solcJ-0.6.10.1.jar Manually replace the solcJ file in the lib directory of the folder where the console is located.。For example, the console directory is in this directory:
+# Replace solcJ-0.6.10.1.jar manually with the solcJ file in the lib directory of the folder where the console is located。For example, the console directory is in this directory:
 mv ./console/lib/solcJ-0.8.11.1.jar . && cp solcJ-0.6.10.1.jar ./console/lib/
 # At this point, the default Solidity version of the console is switched to version 0.6.10
 ```